chris-malloy/weather-app/README.md

 ### Acknowledgements

 Stephen Grider, thank you for the lesson.
-It was a great way refined my knowledge of redux.
+It was a great way refine my knowledge of redux.